justaos/orm/README.md

-# Anysols ODM
+# plt4rm's ODM
-Anysols ODM (Object Document Mapper) is built for NodeJS and provides transparent persistence for JavaScript objects to MongoDB database.
+plt4rm's ODM (Object Document Mapper) is built for NodeJS and provides transparent persistence for JavaScript objects to MongoDB database.

  Supports schemas with multi-level inheritance.
 Also supports interception on operations (create, read, update and delete).